 The Boca Raton Housing Authority’s mission is to provide affordable decent, safe, and sanitary housing opportunities to low- and moderate-income families, including elderly and persons with disability, while supporting programs to foster economic self-sufficiency.

 The Boca Raton Housing Authority was established in 1978.
 Its formation was a response to the needs of the “Pearl City” Community.
-The mission of the Housing Authority is to provide safe and affordable housing to very low-income families.
-As the years have passed this mission has expanded to encompass providing various social services to our families either directly or through various partners with whom we work.
+The mission of the Housing Authority is to provide safe and affordable housing to very low and moderate-income families.
+As the years have passed, this mission has expanded to encompass connecting BRHA’s tenants and voucher holders with various social service agencies.
 The Authority has grown to a business whose overall operating budget is over $9,000,000.

 The first acquisition by the Housing Authority was Dixie Manor.
 It was acquired in 1979 with $1.4 million in Community Development Block Grant funds.
 Barracks style buildings existing on the site were rehabilitated into 40 rental units in 1982, using $1.3 million in Public Housing funds (Federal dollars).
 Phase II of the project, containing 55 newly constructed apartments and a community center, was completed in late 1984 at a cost of $2 million.
 Dixie Manor presently is home to about 350 people.